 Creating content with the cycle in mind

 Instead the information search stage and the evaluation of alternatives are much better stages to focus your attention and efforts on.
-In stage 2 (information search stage) people most probably go to Google and do a search to start the product hunt.
+In stage 2 (information search stage) people most probably go to Google and other search engines and do a search to start the product hunt.
 Some keywords they might be using in conjunction with product names or needs when searching are:

 - Price comparison